maxima-project-on-github/maxima-packages/robert-dodier/combining_diacritics/README.md

 taking three arguments:

  * `y`: symbol for the alias (this is the symbol which will appear in input)
- * `diacritic`: one of the diacritic strings mentioned above
- * `x`: symbol to which the diacritic will be applied

-The function `define_input_alias` defines an input alias, taking three arguments:

- * `y`: symbol for the alias (this is the symbol which will appear in input)
  * `x`: symbol to which the diacritic will be applied
  * `diacritic`: one of the diacritic strings mentioned above